matthew-macgregor/airedale/README.md

 Unzip the boost library to `boost_1_81_0` in the vendor directory.

-Clone libsodium to the vendor folder and follow the build instructions for your platform (using Zig is a great option).
+Download a source release of libsodium to the vendor folder and follow the build instructions for your platform (using Zig is a great option).
 On Windows, it's also simple to build libsodium with Visual Studio.

 You can also use a system or vcpkg copy of the dependencies, but you will need to modify the makefile accordingly.